J. Mills Tuning

 NGK R567IA good for 600 - 1000 hp

 Ok, One more time.
 We want you as the customer to go through the checklist so you do not waste both your time and ours.
-We do not always have time to help the customer trouble shoot issues the day of their tuning appointment.
-So PLEASE take the time to look your car over.
-A deposit is required to schedule your appointment.
-ALSO if you are not going to make it to your appointment the deposit is none refundable if you do not call back or touch base with us within 24 hours of your appointment to let us know.
-If your appointment is cut short due to issues you will not get your deposit back and you will have to pay for the time we spent on the car.
+We do not always have the time to help the customer trouble shoot issues the day of their tuning appointment.
+So PLEASE take the time to look over your vehicle.
+If you are not sure that your vehicle is mechanically sound, it may be best to arrange your vehicle to be dropped off with us for a few days.
+This way we can go over the vehicle and make sure it is ready for tuning.
+This would also assure that we have the time to find and fix issues that arise along the way (cost applies).